 The first step to understanding golf club length charts is understanding how they are measured.
 For golf club lengths, two crucial aspects determine what’s suitable for a golfer.
 They are:

-Perhaps, the most important consideration for calculating golf club length is the player’s height.
+Perhaps the most important consideration for calculating golf club length is the player’s height, which is a crucial factor in ensuring that you have the best golf clubs that fit you properly.

 Wrist to Floor Distance